deckhouse/deckhouse/docs/site/_includes/getting_started/azure/STEP_PREP_CONF.md

   releaseChannel: Beta
   configOverrides:
     global:
-      # the cluster name (it is used, e.g., in Prometheus alerts' labels)
-      clusterName: somecluster
-      # the cluster's project name (it is used for the same purpose as the cluster name)
-      project: someproject
       modules:
         # template that will be used for system apps domains within the cluster
         # e.g., Grafana for %s.somedomain.com will be available as grafana.somedomain.com